By Sorsa Editorial

 The official X API

-Third-party APIs access the same public data but often with simpler authentication, more predictable pricing, and fewer restrictions.
-Sorsa API is one such alternative -- a managed REST API that returns full tweet data with a single API key header, flat per-request pricing, and critically, no 3,200-tweet cap on the /user-tweets endpoint.
-You can paginate through a user's entire tweet history until you reach their very first post.
+Third-party APIs reach the same public data with simpler authentication, more predictable pricing, and fewer restrictions.
+Sorsa is one such alternative Twitter/X API: a managed REST service that returns full tweet data from a single ApiKey header, charges a flat rate per request rather than per resource, and crucially has no 3,200-tweet cap on its /user-tweets endpoint.
+You paginate a user's entire history until you reach their first post.
+For how the pricing models compare in detail, see our 2026 Twitter API pricing breakdown.

-This section walks through the complete process using Sorsa API, from the first request to a finished CSV file.
+This walks through the full process with Sorsa API, from the first request to a finished file.

 Prerequisites

 New to the API?
-The quickstart guide covers authentication and your first request in under five minutes.
+The quickstart guide covers authentication and your first request in a few minutes, and the Twitter API Python guide goes deeper on the client setup used below.

-The /user-tweets endpoint returns 20 tweets per page with cursor-based pagination.
-Loop through pages until next_cursor is absent or null -- that means you have reached the end.
+The /user-tweets endpoint returns about 20 tweets per page with cursor-based pagination.
+Loop through pages until next_cursor is absent or null, which means you have reached the end of the timeline.

 Python: